Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Problem Formulation

 Specifically, Constraint \eqref{2nd-con9} ensures that existing orders will be fulfilled either in the current cycle or one of the future cycles.
 Constraint \eqref{2nd-con10} specifies that potential orders will be handled in a future cycle, while the Big-M Constraint \eqref{2nd-con11} restricts that those orders can only be serviced after their generation.

-It is worth noting that the number of order arrivals in the future scenarios can also be stochastic in nature.
+It is worth noting that the number of order arrivals in future scenarios can also be stochastic in nature.
 As the two-stage formulation does not recognize a variable set of $N$ (i.e., $\left | N \right |$ is fixed for different scenarios in $\xi$), we employ a workaround by expanding the delivery range to bypass this restriction and enable randomness and variations in the number of requests.
 For instance, if the delivery points of orders are distributed regularly within a range of (0, 10] miles from the depot, we could simulate a fixed number of requests over the range of (-5, 10] miles by including an extended negative range.
-Then, those cases inside the negative range will be treated as invalid requests and served immediately by a ``virtual ADV'' with an unlimited service capacity in each cycle.
-We introduce an additional variable $z_n^{\xi}$ to indicate the validity of order $n$ and whether it is taken care of by the virtual ADV once it is generated.
-Constraints \eqref{2nd-con12} - \eqref{2nd-con15} dictate the second stage's dispatching of selected orders to ADVs for fulfillment:
+Then, those cases inside the negative range will be treated as invalid requests and served immediately by a ``virtual drone'' with an unlimited service capacity in each cycle.
+We introduce an additional variable $z_n^{\xi}$ to indicate the validity of order $n$ and whether it is taken care of by the virtual drone once it is generated.
+Constraints \eqref{2nd-con12}-\eqref{2nd-con15} dictate the second stage's dispatching of selected orders to drones for fulfillment:

-For an order selected to be fulfilled in cycle $t$, Constraints \eqref{2nd-con12} and \eqref{2nd-con13} ensure it is processed by one ADV within the cycle.
-Invalid orders, as indicated by $z_n^{\xi}$, will be handled by a virtual ADV.
+For an order selected to be fulfilled in cycle $t$, Constraints \eqref{2nd-con12} and \eqref{2nd-con13} ensure it is processed by one drone within the cycle.
+Invalid orders, as indicated by $z_n^{\xi}$, will be handled by a virtual drone.
 The latter two Big-M Constraints \eqref{2nd-con14} and \eqref{2nd-con15} recover the validity of second-stage orders based on their generated delivery distances from the depot, i.e., $d_{On}^{\xi}$ for $n\in N$.